Polish October

-For the Polish People's Republic, 1956 was a year of transition.
-The international situation significantly weakened the hardline Stalinist faction in Poland, especially after the Polish communist leader Bolesław Bierut died in March.
-Three years had passed since Joseph Stalin's death and his successor at the Soviet Union's helm, First Secretary Nikita Khrushchev, denounced him in February.
-Protests by Poznań workers in June had highlighted the people's dissatisfaction with their situation.
-In October, the events resulted in the rise in power of the reformers' faction, led by Władysław Gomułka.
-After brief but tense negotiations, the Soviets gave permission for Gomułka to stay in control and made several other concessions, resulting in greater autonomy for the Polish government.

-For Poland, that meant a temporary liberalisation, but eventually, hopes for a full liberalisation were proven false, as Gomułka's regime gradually became more oppressive.
-Nonetheless, the era of Stalinism in Poland had ended.

 Background

-Gomułka's thaw was caused by several factors.
-The death of Joseph Stalin in 1953 and the resulting destalinization and the Khrushchev Thaw prompted debates about fundamental issues throughout the entire Eastern Bloc.
+The Polish October was caused by several factors.
+The death of Joseph Stalin in 1953 and the resulting Destalinization and the Khrushchev Thaw prompted debates about fundamental issues throughout the entire Eastern Bloc.
+Criticism of Stalin and Stalinism had been unthinkable during his lifetime, but his death led to a succession crisis for leadership of the Communist Party of the Soviet Union (CPSU), giving an opportunity for anti-Stalinists to attain power and influence policy.
+The widely publicised defection of high-ranking Polish secret police agent Józef Światło had embarrassed the PZPR internationally and resulted in the weakening of the Ministry of Public Security.

 In the summer of 1955, the 5th World Festival of Youth and Students was held in Warsaw.
 Designed to be a vast propaganda exercise and a meeting place for Eastern European communists and their comrades from Western Europe, Asia, Africa and South America, the event brought hundreds of thousands of Polish spectators to Warsaw for the five days to watch dancing, theatre and other attractions.
 However, the real attractions for the Polish people were the foreigners, many of whom were from Western Europe and contrasted starkly with local Poles because they shared a similar culture but were much richer and more open.
 Deeply stricken, many Poles realised that a decade's worth of anti-Western rhetoric had been false.
-Poles, Germans, Hungarians, Czechs and others from the Communist bloc actively socialised with one another.
+Poles, East Germans, Hungarians, Czechoslovaks and others from the communist bloc actively socialised with one another.
 With the more exotic visitors, Poles also socialised in private apartments all around the city.
 College students even held debating meetings with foreigners, many of whom turned out not to be communists.